 The fashion industry needs to become more sustainable, as increasingly demanded by consumers.
 These 6 sustainable fashion trends show how this can happen

 There is a mood in the fashion industry that calls for change.
-Consumers are demanding more sustainable fashion and the associated production methods.
+Consumers are demanding more sustainable fashion and related production methods.
 Brands are now increasingly relying on transparent processes, efficient supply chains, fair working conditions, recyclable materials and much more.

 Through this new development, the fashion industry is significantly changing and setting sustainable trends that enable new, responsible ways.
 This encourages small businesses and start-ups, which bring new wind into the fashion industry, especially through their agility and flexibility.
 But even established large companies do not have tied hands.
 They can serve as a trailblazer and create a big impact.